 I’m new to Articulate.
-Although I’ve been rhomeproducts_studio09eading Tom Kuhlman’s Rapid E-Learning Blog now for a couple of years, I’ve never actually designed (or for that matter, built) an Articulate course.
+Although I’ve been reading Tom Kuhlman’s Rapid E-Learning Blog now for a couple of years, I’ve never actually designed (or for that matter, built) an Articulate course.

 My canvas for the past four years has been custom Flash.
 I’d have an idea and then someone much smarter than me would go figure out how to make it work.